awlondon/d9l294il0oqy-dqr3/docs/brand/brand_one_pager.md

 ## Proof Points
 - Supervised play with clear safety rules and visible cleanliness standards.
-- Café-quality food and coffee with mobile ordering and future robot delivery.
+- Cafe-quality food and coffee with mobile ordering and future robot delivery.
 - Memberships that prioritize convenience: fast check-in, optional biometrics for adults, and predictable pricing.

 ## Visual Markers